mun-lang/book/README.md

 Every time you change something in the custom version of highlight.js you have to call the above script to ensure you locally use the latest version.

-After generating the custom minifed Highlight.js, to build the book, type:
+After generating the custom minified Highlight.js, to build the book, type:

 ```
 $ mdbook build